gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

   mirrored to Git Fusion.
 Instead, use SSH connections when Git Fusion is hosted on CentOS/RHEL 7.

-* For projects that are mirrored between GitSwarm and Git Fusion, the GitSwarm project name can only contain letters, numbers, underscores, periods, and dashes.
-Project names must begin with a letter, number, or underscore.
+* GitSwarm project names can only contain letters, numbers, underscores, periods, and dashes, and must begin with a letter, number, or underscore.

-  Any projects that were originally created within the Helix Versioning Engine (P4D) can contain Unicode and other special characters.
-When you import a project from Git Fusion, the project name you provide to GitSwarm must adhere to the naming convention described above.
+  Since depot paths in the Helix Versioning Engine (P4D) can contain Unicode and other special characters, we recommend depot paths for projects you intend on importing into GitSwarm via Git Fusion adhere to the naming convention described above.

   If you are using multi-byte characters in any of your Git Fusion repository names, you should use an SSH connection to Git Fusion.